-§ 1550.74 How is Cooperator program compliance monitored?
+§ 1484.74 How is Cooperator program compliance monitored?

-(a) The Compliance Review Staff (CRS), FAS, performs periodic on-site reviews of Cooperators to ensure compliance with this part.

-(b) In order to verify that federal funds received by a Cooperator do not supplant private or third party funds or contributions pursuant to § 1550.20 (a)(14), CRS will consider the Cooperator's overall marketing budget from year to year, variations in promotional strategies within a country or region, and new markets.

-(c) The Director, CRS, will notify a Cooperator through a compliance report when it appears that FAS may be entitled to recover funds from that Cooperator.
+- (a) The Compliance Review Staff (CRS), FAS, performs periodic on-site reviews of Cooperators to ensure compliance with this part. - (b) In order to verify that federal funds received by a Cooperator do not supplant private or U.S. industry funds or contributions pursuant to \$1550.20(a)(14), FAS will consider the Cooperator's overall marketing budget from year to year, variations in promotional strategies within a country or region, and new markets. - (c) The Director, CRS, will notify a Cooperator through a compliance report when it appears that Commodity Credit Corporation may be entitled to recover funds from that Cooperator.
 The compliance report will state the basis for this action.